Get

 6. Overstimulation

 Brachycephalic breeds are especially prone to bouts of explosive goose-like honks when they get too much exercise or become overexcited.
 The respiratory system can become agitated and irritated when these breeds are overstimulated, causing reverse sneezes along with rapid panting.
 If your dog reverse sneezes often while playing or on long walks, try reducing their exercise.
-And speak to your vet for further help.
+And speak to a vet for further help.

 7. Eating or Drinking Quickly